 The egg yolk resides in the vitelline membrane that separates the yolk from the albumen.
 It’s a protein barrier that prevents microbial infection.
 In fertilized eggs, this membrane recognizes sperm and binds it to the yolk’s surface.

 The yellow egg yolk contains most of the nutrients and is the primary food source for the embryo.
 It contains fat, proteins, cholesterol, minerals, and vitamins A, D, E, and K. It’s not uncommon to have eggs with a double yolk.

 There are two types of yolk, white yolk and yellow yolk.
 When the yolk develops, the center of the yolk starts out as a white follicle.
 The darker yolk grows in layers on top.
 The yellow yolk contains more fat, whereas the white yolk contains more protein.

 The center of the egg is connected via a column of white yolk to the Nucleus of Pander, which also consists of white yolk.
 This Nucleus of Pander is the place where the embryo develops.

 The germinal disk or blastoderm is a tiny spot on the yolk’s surface.
 It’s the spot where the sperm attaches to the yolk.
 The germinal disk is the earliest stage of the embryo of a fertile egg.

 The blastoderm is attached to the Nucleus of Pander.
-When the embryo starts to grow, blood vessels grow from the blastoderm into the yolk to fetch nutrients.
-It's the blastoderm that keeps growing during incubation to become a full-grown chick.
+When the embryo grows, blood vessels grow from the blastoderm into the yolk to fetch nutrients.
+It’s the blastoderm that keeps growing during incubation to become a full-grown chick.